Parents (1988 film): Plot

-In 1958, the Laemle family – father Nick, mother Lily, and their 10-year-old son Michael – move from Massachusetts to a Californian suburban neighborhood.
-As young Michael is very socially awkward and also has an overly-active imagination, he has trouble making friends at school.
+In 1958, the Laemle family—father Nick, mother Lily, and their 10-year-old son Michael—move from Massachusetts to a Californian suburban neighborhood.
+As young boy Michael is very socially awkward and also has an overly-active imagination, he has trouble making friends at school.
 He is also prone to strange and disturbing dreams, such as dreaming that he has jumped into bed, only for it to collapse into a pool of blood.

-Emotionally distraught from the move and the dreams, Michael is traumatized by accidentally viewing his parents having sex (he believes that he is seeing them biting into one another) and by viewing his father cutting into a corpse in the Division of Human Testing at Toxico, where Nick is developing an Agent Orange–style chemical defoliant for use in jungles.
-As time progresses, Michael begins to suspect that his parents are cannibals, after he discovers (or dreams that he discovers) dismembered body parts hanging on a meat hook in the basement.
-Michael is convinced that what he has seen is true, much to the chagrin of his school guidance counselor, Millie Dew.
+Emotionally distraught from the move and the dreams, Michael is traumatized after accidentally stumbling upon his parents having sex in the living room, which he envisions as a blood-soaked affair in which they appear to be biting one another.
+He is further disturbed after watching his father cutting into a corpse in the Division of Human Testing at Toxico, where Nick is developing an Agent Orange–style chemical defoliant for use in jungles.
+Michael finds some consolation in Sheila, a classmate whose own parents, acquaintances of Nick and Lily, are concealing a dysfunctional marriage.

+As time progresses, Michael begins to suspect that his parents are cannibals, after he seemingly discovers dismembered body parts hanging on a meat hook in the basement.
+Michael is convinced that what he has seen is true, much to the chagrin of his school guidance counselor, Millie Dew, who assumes Michael's claim to be a fantasy.

 One afternoon, Millie goes home with Michael in order to convince him that he is imagining everything, only for the two of them to find a corpse in the basement.
-Michael runs up to his room while Millie is killed after being forced into the pantry.
+Michael flees to his bedroom while Millie is forced into a pantry and attacked by an unseen assailant with a butcher knife, before being bludgeoned with a golf club.
 When Nick and Lily arrive home, Michael attacks his father.
-Later that evening, Nick tries to feed Michael (possibly human) meat, assuring him that he will develop a taste for it like his mother did, while Lily smiles in agreement, but he fights back and manages to stab his father in the shoulder.
-Nick then tries to kill Michael, only for Lily to try to protect Michael and die in the process.
-Michael is then chased around the house by his injured father, who accidentally runs into a gas line due to his injuries.
-Nick breaks the gas line and then runs into a shelf of wine bottles, which he pulls down onto himself, presumably pinning him.
+Later that evening, Nick tries to feed Michael human meat from Millie's corpse, assuring him that he will develop a taste for it like his mother did.
+Lily smiles in agreement, but Michael fights back and manages to stab his father in the shoulder.
+In a rage, Nick tries to kill Michael, but Lily intervenes and stabs Nick in the chest before he turns the knife on her, fatally wounding her.

+Michael is chased through the house by his injured father, who accidentally runs into a gas line due to his injuries.
+Cornering Michael in the basement, Nick breaks the gas line and then runs into a shelf of wine bottles, which he pulls down onto himself, presumably pinning him.
 As gas fills the room, Michael has barely enough time to escape before the gas ignites and blows up the house.

-The film ends with Michael's paternal grandparents assuming his care.
-After placing him in bed, Michael's grandparents leave him a midnight snack of a suspicious-looking meat sandwich, implying perhaps that his father learned cannibalism from his parents and that the nightmare is far from over.
+Some time later, Michael has been placed under the care of his paternal grandparents.
+After putting him to bed, Michael's grandparents leave him a midnight snack of a suspicious-looking meat sandwich, implying that his father's cannibalism was a learned behavior.